-Generally, the other driver’s insurance policy will handle your claim for compensation.
+Generally, the other driver’s insurance policy will handle your car insurance claim for compensation.
 When your damages come to more than the insurance policy limits, you may have a problem.

 Drivers can choose to have greater coverage and are also given the option of purchasing uninsured/underinsured motorist coverage.
 Coverage for personal injury protection (PIP) can also be purchased, but is not required.

 It is unusual for a property damage claim to exceed the policy limits.
 But, if the at-fault driver has the minimum coverage of $25,000 for bodily injury, that is the maximum the insurer will pay, even if your medical costs, lost wages, and other damages exceed that amount.
 With some exceptions, this is generally true even if you go to court and a judge or jury awards you more than the policy limits.
 You will have to collect the amount over the policy limits from somewhere or someone other than the insurer.

 Collecting More Than Insurance Policy Limits in Arkansas

 There are a few options available to collect more than the policy limits, but you really need an attorney to help you pursue collection.
 It is not an easy task.